-On March 5, 2019, we acquired certain assets related to an outpatient clinic located in Williamsburg, Kentucky.
+On March 5, 2019, we acquired certain assets related to an outpatient clinic located in Williamsburg, Kentucky, known as CarePlus Clinic.
 The clinic and its associated assets, which were acquired from CarePlus Rural Health Clinic, LLC, offers compassionate care in a modern, patient-friendly facility.
 The CarePlus Clinic is located 32 miles northwest of our Big South Fork Medical Center.